Many concerns revolve around safety when it comes to consuming raw meat, even for dogs. Here are some answers.

 Should I Switch My Dog To A Raw Diet?

-Now that you know what generally goes into a BARF diet and know why it is beneficial to dogs, why are people still reluctant to switch their dogs from kibble to raw?
-Many concerns revolve around the topic of safety when it comes to consuming raw meat, even for dogs.
+Now that you know what generally goes into a BARF diet and why it is beneficial to dogs, why are people still reluctant to switch their dogs from kibble to raw?
+Many concerns revolve around safety when it comes to consuming raw meat, even for dogs.
 The risk of dogs possibly getting salmonella or e coli poisoning scares people away from the tremendous nutritional benefits it would provide for them to live a healthy life.
 Dogs have been blessed with bacteria-killing genes that helped them survive the wild for this long and eventually have been domesticated for our pleasure.

 Most raw dog food brands are aware of the risks and research thoroughly to assure customers that raw feeding is safe.
 They are held to a standard that pressures them to go that extra mile so customers can drop their preconceived thoughts on why raw feeding is dangerous.

 So what exactly is that “extra mile” that raw dog food brands go through to ensure their product is safe for dog consumption?
 Sourcing from USDA-certified meat industries is one way to reassure customers the meat is safe enough for humans to consume.
 That means no discarded organs from ill animals or roadkill in their dog’s food.
-This is important because most kibble brands do not use human-grade ingredients, but feed-grade products deemed unsafe for human consumption and are passed along to your dog’s food because it is cheaper.
+This is important because most kibble brands do not use human-grade ingredients, but feed-grade products are deemed unsafe for human consumption and are passed along to your dog’s food because it is cheaper.

 Another extra precaution raw dog food companies should use in their product to ease customer concerns is a High-Pressure Processing system that reduces harmful bacteria in raw meat.
-HPP is a cold pressure kill step commonly used in yogurt to get rid of harmful pathogens without diminishing the nutrients.
+HPP is a cold pressure kill step commonly used in yogurt to eliminate harmful pathogens without diminishing the nutrients.
 Although dogs already have an acidic lining in their stomachs to kill off harmful pathogens, we try to go the extra mile for your added safety and confidence.

 Slowly.
 Nothing throws off a dog’s stomach than ingesting naturally healthy raw food after eating kibble for so long.
-We recommend using raw food as a topper first or mix 1/4th of raw food with kibble for the first 3-4 days.
+We recommend using raw food as a topper first or mixing 1/4th of raw food with kibble for the first 3-4 days.
 When your dog has grown accustomed to the meat, and no major health issues have occurred, then go half kibble, half raw food for another 3-4 days.
 You may notice physical changes in your dog by now, such as runny eyes, shedding, some form of mucus coating your dog’s stool.
 This is all-natural during the detox process as your dog’s body is resetting to a much healthier state and removing toxins from a processed diet.
 Even as you notice these changes feel free to increase by more than half about 3/4ths raw food and kibble (you guessed it, another 3-4 days), then, finally, you can serve a full meal of raw food.
 By the 2nd week!
-You should start seeing improvements in their health by now, and their stool should be smaller and firmer their coat shiner, and their energy levels higher!
-For more transition tips, read up on them here: https://www.caliraw.com/pages/raw-feeding-transition-guide
+You should start seeing improvements in their health by now, and their stool should be smaller and firmer, their coat shiner, and their energy levels higher!
+For more transition tips, please read up on them here: https://www.caliraw.com/pages/raw-feeding-transition-guide.

 Acme Canine note